Buying your first home is a huge step, but tax deductions available to you as a homeowner can reduce your tax bill.

 Save receipts and records for all improvements you make to your home, such as landscaping, storm windows, fences, a new energy-efficient furnace and any additions.

 You can't deduct these expenses now, but when you sell your home the cost of the improvements is added to the purchase price of your home to determine the cost basis in your home for tax purposes.
-Although most home-sale profit is now tax-free, it's possible for the IRS to demand part of your profit when you sell.
+Although most home-sale profit is now tax-free, it's possible for the IRS to tax you on the profit when you sell.
 Keeping track of your basis will help limit the potential tax bill.

 Some energy-saving home improvements to your principal residence can earn you an additional tax break in the form of an energy tax credit worth up to $500.
-A tax credit is more valuable than a tax deduction because a credit reduces your tax bill dollar-for-dollar.
+A tax credit is more valuable than a tax deduction because a credit reduces your tax bill dollar-for-dollar while a deduction lowers the amount of income that is taxed.

 You can get a credit for up to 10% of the cost of qualifying energy-efficient skylights, outside doors and windows, insulation systems, and roofs, as well as qualifying central air conditioners, heat pumps, furnaces, water heaters, and water boilers.